Ruanda-Urundi: United Nations trust territory, 1946–1962

 The League of Nations was formally dissolved in April 1946, following its failure to prevent World War II.
 It was succeeded, for practical purposes, by the new United Nations (UN).
 In December 1946, the new body voted to end the mandate over Ruanda-Urundi and replace it with the new status of "Trust Territory".
 To provide oversight, the PMC was superseded by the United Nations Trusteeship Council.
 The transition was accompanied by a promise that the Belgians would prepare the territory for independence, but the Belgians felt the area would take many decades to be ready for self-rule and wanted the process to take enough time before happening.

-In 1961 the Belgian administration officially renamed Ruanda-Urundi as Rwanda-Burundi.
+In 1961, the Belgian administration officially renamed Ruanda-Urundi as Rwanda-Burundi.

 Independence came largely as a result of actions elsewhere.
 African anti-colonial nationalism emerged in the Belgian Congo in the late 1950s and the Belgian Government became convinced they could no longer control the territory.
 Unrest also broke out in Ruanda where the monarchy was deposed in the Rwandan Revolution (1959–1961).
-Grégoire Kayibanda led the dominant and ethnically defined Party of the Hutu Emancipation Movement (Parti du Mouvement de l'Emancipation Hutu, PARMEHUTU) in Rwanda while the equivalent Union for National Progress (Union pour le Progrès national, UPRONA) in Burundi attempted to balance competing Hutu and Tutsi ethnic claims.
-The independence of the Belgian Congo in June 1960 and the accompanying period of political instability further drove nationalism in Ruanda-Urundi and the assassination of the UPRONA leader Louis Rwagasore, also Burundi's crown prince, in October 1961 did not halt the movement.
+Grégoire Kayibanda led the dominant and ethnically defined Party of the Hutu Emancipation Movement (Parti du Mouvement de l'Emancipation Hutu, PARMEHUTU) in Rwanda, while the equivalent Union for National Progress (Union pour le Progrès national, UPRONA) in Burundi attempted to balance competing Hutu and Tutsi ethnic claims.
+The independence of the Belgian Congo in June 1960 and the accompanying period of political instability further drove nationalism in Ruanda-Urundi.
+The assassination of the UPRONA leader Louis Rwagasore (also Burundi's crown prince) in October 1961 did not halt this movement.
 After hurried preparations which included the dissolution of the monarchy in the Kingdom of Rwanda in September 1961, Ruanda-Urundi became independent on 1 July 1962, broken up along traditional lines as the independent Republic of Rwanda and Kingdom of Burundi.
-It took two more years before the government of the two became wholly separate and two other years until the proclamation of the Republic of Burundi.
+It took two more years before the government of the two became wholly separate and a further two years until the proclamation of the Republic of Burundi.